Christian-Schneider-Davis/web-sprint-challenge-applied-javascript/README.md

 4. Why would we convert a NodeList into an Array?
 Converting a NodeList into an Array is paramount in code because it allows for ease of access (to call specific items) especially when working with large data sets.
 5. What is a component?
 A component is a single modular piece of code made up of HTML, CSS, and Js that is reusable and can stand alone.
-It is a valuable to a developer because to helps to ensure DRY code.
+It is valuable to a developer because it helps to ensure neater code and allows the repeated uses of similar items without having to rewrite large chunks over and over (DRY).